 The excellent corrosion resistance properties of aluminum are due to the fact that it corrodes (reacts with oxygen molecules) very quickly.
 Aluminum forms a very thin film of aluminum oxide (Al2O3) which is about 2 nm (nanometer or 10-9) thick.
 And it has a very strong bond to its surface and, if damaged or scratched, reforms immediately in most environments.

-This property is used when anodizing aluminum and this is very durable over the years, even near salty environments near oceans and such.
+This property is used when anodizing aluminum and this is very durable over the years, even near salty environments near oceans and such places.

-But this quick oxidation process is making it difficult to treat it properly before painting.
-After this thin oxide film has formed the corrosion process stops, also known as passivation.
+Very effective but this quick oxidation process is making it difficult to treat it properly before painting.
+After this thin oxide film has formed the corrosion process stops, commonly known as passivation.

 Pure aluminum is mixed with small quantities of copper, zinc, manganese, silicon, or magnesium creating an alloy, see aluminum alloys for more info.
-Alcladding (which is a thin layer of pure aluminum on the alloy) is done as an anti corrosion measure on some of these alloys.
+Alcladding (which is adding a thin layer of pure aluminum on top of the surface) is done as an anti corrosion measure on some of these alloys.

 Sheets of 2024-T3 Alclad are a good example of this.

-The above reactions will cause the aluminum to degrade in time if not protected properly.
+The above reactions will cause the aluminum to degrade over time if not protected properly.

 Corrosion of aluminum is usually localized: e.g. at the edge of a sheet or near rivets and can be seen by the formation of random pits and eventually a crack.
 If the sheet is painted you will see the layer of paint coming loose from the aluminum, it is easily peeled away with a nail.